 Trustee Waters Biography-Vice Chairwoman

-Jessica Waters graduated from the Massachusetts Maritime Academy in 2001 with a Bachelor of Science in Marine Engineering.
-She was an Emery Rice Scholar and served as Regimental Executive Officer.
+Jessica Waters graduated from the Massachusetts Maritime Academy in 2001 with a Bachelor of Science in Marine Engineering and a U.S.C.G 3rd Assistant Engineer’s License.
+She was an Emery Rice Scholar and served as the Academy’s first female Regimental Executive Officer.
 Jessica was also co-captain of the women’s varsity crew team.
 She later returned to MMA and earned her Masters Degree in Emergency Management in 2009.

 Ms. Waters has been employed at FM Global, a leading commercial property insurer, since 2001.
 She has held various field, account, and operations engineering roles, all with a focus on property risk assessment and loss prevention.
 She has significant project management experience through working with clients to coordinate risk mitigation efforts and by leading global internal engineering implementations.
-Jessica was recently appointed as the Boston Operations Chief Engineer, a role that is accountable for the consistent application of engineering judgment in FM Global’s Norwood, MA and Norwalk, CT offices.
-Jessica is also an active member of the Society of Women Engineers.
+As a Senior Engineering Technical Specialist with the company’s Natural Hazard and Structures group, Jessica leads the company’s natural hazard strategy as it relates to windstorm, wildland fire and other perils.

 Trustee Wilkinson Biography